Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/03-FASTQ-files_&_basic-QC.md

 For example, the first base call in our sequence example above, the `C` has a quality score encoded by an `H`, which corresponds to a Q-score of 39, meaning this is a good quality base call.

-Generally, you can see this would be a good quality read if not for the strech of `#`s indicating a Q-score of 2.
+Generally, you can see this would be a good quality read if not for the stretch of `#`s indicating a Q-score of 2.
 Looking at the FASTQ record, you can see these correspond to a string of `N` calls, which are bases that the sequencer was not able to make a base call for.
-Streches of Ns' are generally not useful for your analysis.
+Stretches of Ns' are generally not useful for your analysis.

 **Paired-end reads:**